seanednd/The-Sins-of-Ha-sana/Sean-notes.md

 ## session 6 _9/20_

 - took 96 gold from the goblin, Tradge didn't take any.
-- goblin's name is jizzalex
+- goblin's name is Jizzalex.
 - grave appears to be recently dug up
 - grave keeper, old white kobold with blue eyes
   - says that Kirino's group stole it a month ago